jlinoff/pam/PROPOSAL.md

 structural grounds and the test passed without exercising what it named.
 It now uses two structurally clean passwords, checked as such, so the corpus is the only variable.

+## 13. The entropy estimate is blind to dictionary words

+Found while deciding whether the standalone generator needed a breach button.

+`entropyBits()` multiplies length by the size of the character classes present.
+For `std/creature/history` — three words from PAM's 9,858-word list — that
+gives **118 bits**.
+The real figure is **40**: 3 × log2(9858).
+The estimate is
+off by roughly 3x, and in the unsafe direction.

+None of the structural checks catch it either.
+A word-based password has no keyboard run, no character sequence, no repeat, no year, and comfortably clears the 60-bit floor on the inflated number.
+So PAM's own memorable passwords pass every local check while carrying a third of the entropy the check believes.

+Earlier this looked like a success: `ridge/doll/parameter` was tested as part of the false-positive suite and reported no objections, which read as the checks being appropriately lenient.
+It was the estimator being blind.

+**Consequences, both acted on:**

+- The corpus check is the only thing that can object to a weak memorable password, which is the argument for the generator button below.
+- **`MIN_ENTROPY_BITS` stays hardcoded for now.** Making it a preference was considered and deferred: against a 3x estimator error, tuning the threshold between 60 and 80 is false precision — adjusting a dial on a gauge that is wrong by more than the adjustment for exactly the passwords where it matters.
+  A configurable security floor is also one users lower when it complains, which turns a warning into a way to silence the warning.
+Revisit once the estimator understands dictionary words.

+**The fix, when it comes:** detect word-boundary structure and score `k × log2(wordlist)` instead of `length × log2(alphabet)`. `en_words.js` is already in the bundle.
+Not done here because it changes verdicts for existing passwords and belongs in its own change.

+### Added: a breach check in the standalone password generator

+A shield button beside each generated password — one cryptic, five memorable — shown only when the preference is on, and toggled by the same `enableBreachCheckButtons()` as the per-field ones.

+It earns its place for the **memorable** passwords specifically.
+The cryptic one carries about 131 bits, so a corpus hit is essentially impossible and the button will always say "clean".
+The memorable ones carry about 40, and per item 13 the local checks cannot see that at all — so the corpus is the only check capable of objecting.

+On demand, one request per press.
+Pressing **Regenerate** sends nothing.

 ### Fixed: the per-field button needed a reload to appear